SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 comments: true
 ---

 What are the consequences of relying on 'natural' immunity after recovery from COVID-19?
+Pretty grim, as it turns out.

 ## What happens if you perpetually refuse vaccination?